apes22/historical-weather-data-sheets/README.md

 You should also:
   1) Set up a Google Sheets API:
-    Register a new app and enable “Google Sheets API” [Google Developers Console](https://console.developers.google.com).
-Head over to    “Credentials” and click the “Create credentials” button and select “API Key”.
+Register a new app and enable “Google Sheets API” (https://console.developers.google.com).
+Click “Create credentials” and select “API Key”.
 Click the “Restrict Key” and set a name for it.
-Under      “Application Restrictions” set it to “HTTP referrers” and add http://localhost:3000 for now.
+Under “Application Restrictions” set it to “HTTP referrers” and add http://<i></i>localhost:3000<i></i> for now.
 Under “API Restrictions” select the “Google Sheets API” and save. <b>Make a note of the API key.</b>

-*Since the application is modifying a spreadsheet, the request must be authorized by an authenticated user who has access to that data.*
-  2) Obtain OAuth 2.0 credentials from the Google API Console: Click Create credentials > OAuth client ID.
+  2) Obtain OAuth 2.0 credentials from the Google API Console: Click "Create credentials" > OAuth client ID.
 Set the application type to Web application.
-Add http://localhost:3000 as an Authorized Javascript origins. <b>Make a note of the Client ID.</b>
+Add http://<i></i>localhost:3000<i></i> as an Authorized Javascript origins. <b>Make a note of the Client ID.</b> *Since the application is modifying a spreadsheet, the request must be authorized by an authenticated user who has access to that data.

   3) Signup for a Weatherbit API key (https://www.weatherbit.io/api). <b>Make a note of the API key.</b>